ministryofjustice/moj-frontend/docs/get-started/installing-with-npm.md

 ## Importing assets

-In order to import MOJ Frontend images and fonts to your project, you should configure your application to reference or copy the relevant MOJ Frontend assets.
+In order to import MoJ Frontend images and fonts to your project, you should configure your application to reference or copy the relevant MoJ Frontend assets.

 Follow either [Recommended solution](#recommended-solution) or [Alternative solution](#alternative-solution).